1,000+ Opportunities

 The upcoming Request for Proposals (RFP) utilizes the generous appropriation from the New York State Governor and legislature in the 2023/24 and 2024/25 fiscal years.
 ROUND ONE MATERIALS (last year)

-Based on current listing details, eligibility includes: Beginning farmers and socially and economically disadvantaged farmers in New York State.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Beginning farmers and socially and economically disadvantaged farmers in New York State.
+Confirm the full requirements in the official notice before applying.

 Farm to School (New York State) is a grant from the New York State Department of Agriculture and Markets that funds initiatives to increase the use of locally sourced agricultural products in school meal programs and promote agricultural education in K-12 schools across New York State.
 The program supports connections between local farmers and schools, helping students learn about food systems and healthy eating while strengthening regional food economies.
 Awards of up to $150,000 are available to eligible non-profit organizations operating in New York State.
 The deadline for the most recent cycle was March 12, 2026.
 This grant aligns with statewide farm-to-school initiatives that build sustainable local food supply chains and improve student nutrition outcomes.